suffolklibraries/sljekyll/_libraries/newmarket-library.md

 branch-parking: two public car parks within 5 minutes' walk
 branch-bookdrop: y
 branch-special-collections: Racing collection
+branch-other-facilities: '<ul>
+                          <li>Laminating service - £1 for A4, £2 for A3.
+Please allow 30 minutes for laminating.
+We cannot accept responsibility for any damage so laminating copies rather than originals of valuable items.</li>
-branch-other-facilities: <a href="http://www.westsuffolk.gov.uk/parking/Travel/shopmobility.cfm">Shopmobility:</a> hire an electric wheelchair or scooter from Newmarket Library if you have any mobility problems
+                          <li><a href="http://www.westsuffolk.gov.uk/parking/Travel/shopmobility.cfm">Shopmobility:</a> hire an electric wheelchair or scooter from Newmarket Library if you have any mobility problems</li>
+                          </ul>''
 branch-display-space: Wall space available for exhibition hire
 branch-wifi: y
 branch-netloan: new